brandongregory/dndhelp/src/5e-character-creation/class-playstyles.md

 ### Pop Culture Examples of Monks

+- [Mickey from _Snatch_](https://www.youtube.com/watch?v=SY4oo1B2RNU) - Monks don't have to look like Tibetan Buddhists.
+A streetwise brawler character can absolutely work as a Monk.
+- [Sanji from _One Piece_](https://www.youtube.com/watch?v=aGgw6HezmVk) - Another Monk outside the mold of an Eastern martial artist, Sanji's kicks are deadly and he's one of the best fighters in the series.
+His flaming kicks can be accomplished with the Ascendent Dragon subclass.
 - [Ty Lee from _Avatar: The Last Airbender_](https://www.youtube.com/watch?v=qvx6NiccDVA) - Ty Lee is a Monk who makes great use of Stunning Strike.
 She probably has expertist in Acrobatics as well.
 (If we're looking at Monks in _Avatar: The Last Airbender_, though, take a look at [Suki](https://youtu.be/IzkL7TsEeK4?feature=shared&t=93) too!)
-- [Mickey from _Snatch_](https://www.youtube.com/watch?v=SY4oo1B2RNU) - Monks don't have to look like Tibetan Buddhists.
-A streetwise brawler character can absolutely work as a Monk.
 - [Yuffie from _Final Fantasy VII_](/dnd-in-pop-culture/final-fantasy/ff7r-yuffie/) - Though she can steal, Yuffie is a great example of how a ranged Monk could work.